Tom Cruise and Katie Holmes had one. So did Brad Pitt and Angelina Jolie. Kim Kardashian and Kris Humphries did, too.

-“Prenups are good because they preserve the expectations of the parties and prevent surprises in a divorce trial,” says attorney Bob Nachshin, a partner in family law firm Nachshin & Langlois LLP in Los Angeles, and co-author of “I Do, You Do … But Just Sign Here: A Quick and Easy Guide to Cohabitation, Prenuptial and Postnuptial Agreements.”
-“In my 34 years of practice, I’ve never seen a prenuptial agreement that wasn’t enforced by the court.”
+“Prenups are good because they preserve the expectations of the parties and prevent surprises in a divorce trial,” says attorney Bob Nachshin, a family attorney in Los Angeles and co-author of “I Do, You Do … But Just Sign Here: A Quick and Easy Guide to Cohabitation, Prenuptial and Postnuptial Agreements.”

-The agreements can also specify that future income from a business or additional assets accrued through inheritance are not to be shared with your spouse should the marriage end.
+The agreements also can specify that future income from a business or additional assets accrued through inheritance are not to be shared with your spouse if the marriage ends.

-“You can basically do anything you want in a prenup, except you can’t limit child support, and you can’t limit child custody and visitation,” says Nachshin.
+“You can basically do anything you want in a prenup, except you can’t limit child support, and you can’t limit child custody and visitation,” Nachshin says.

 Yours, mine and ours

-Prenuptial agreements can address property acquired before a marriage, such as a home or Grandpop’s antique desk, although some states recognize each spouse’s rights to his or her premarital property anyway, according to attorney Brian Liu, chairman and co-founder of LegalZoom.com, an online law center.
+Prenuptial agreements can address property acquired before a marriage, such as money in savings, a home or Grandpa’s antique desk, although some states recognize each spouse’s rights to his or her premarital property anyway, according to attorney Brian Liu, co-founder of LegalZoom, an online law center.

 “The problem people have is, after they get married, what’s become yours has become co-mingled,” Liu says.
 “People can’t trace after 10 years of marriage what was theirs and what’s joint property.”